Acid-Fast Bacteria Culture

 If you are unable to cough up enough sputum on your own, you may need to inhale a

-special warm, sterile saline solution to trigger a cough that will produce enough
+special warm, sterile saline solution to trigger a cough that will make enough sputum.

-sputum.
 If that doesn't work, you may need gastric aspiration.
-This is a procedure
+This is a procedure in which

-in which a tube is put through your nose or mouth into your stomach to collect sputum
+a tube is put through your nose or mouth into your stomach to collect sputum that

 a bronchoscope through your mouth or nose right into your lung to remove sputum or

-infection, tests may be done on urine, cerebrospinal fluid, or tissue samples.
+infection, they may do tests on urine, cerebrospinal fluid, or tissue samples.
 Tests

 may also be done on other body fluids.